-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education (Part 1)
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in education (Part 1).

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet and access to the school's Child Protection and Safeguarding Policy, which will be made available to them on their arrival
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet, which will be made available to them on their arrival.